 4-Ingredient Roast Chicken Dinner

-I’m all about an easy sheet pan meal.
-One pan, no fuss, and cleanup is as easy as tossing away a sheet of foil.
+I’m all about a one pan meal like this easy sheet pan meal.
+One pan, no fuss, and cleanup is as easy as tossing away a sheet of aluminum foil.

 It’s the simply prepared, easy, timeless food that has a way of tasting the best, and this was literally some of the best chicken we’ve ever had.
 There’s nothing that says comfort food like a roasted chicken.